 As with the other phases though, the execution phase can also result in errors.
 Whether it be your users using your application in an unexpected fashion or even entering incorrect data, sometimes you will see your application unexpectedly quit or simply not respond.
 These are what we call runtime errors in that they occurred at the point you were running your application and as with all of the other implementation phases, errors at this point mean going all the way back to the editing phase to fix them.

 So in a nutshell that’s it.
 Four phases.
 From your fingers typing it in on the keyboard to a running application these phases are common for each and every application your going to write in Objective-C and iOS.
 In this post I hope I’ve given you a basic understanding of these phases.
 I hope I’ve established some terminology.
 The basics of a vocabulary that will build as our journey moves forward.
-If I haven’t, or you need more help, please feel free to ask any questions you still have using the form below.
+If I haven’t, or you need more help, please feel free reach out.
 I’m here to help.